 Disease-causing bacteria: The most common disease-causing bacteria found in the water supply is e coli, coliform, and streptococci.
 Obviously, this type of bacteria is harmful to your health.

-Lead: This is the contaminant in the Flint, Michigan water supply.
-Lead is an extremely dangerous neurotoxin and can cause a host of health issues.
+Lead: Lead is an extremely dangerous neurotoxin and can cause a host of health issues.